-The diving industry operates globally, yet lacks coherent, country-level intelligence.
-Existing information is fragmented, commercially biased, or limited to tourism narratives.
-This project addresses that gap by establishing a consistent framework for evaluating how the profession functions within different national contexts.
+The diving industry operates globally, yet lacks coherent country-level intelligence.
+Existing information is often incomplete, biased, or limited to isolated segments of the sector.

-Country Reports are not travel guides, promotional material, or training directories.
-They are structured assessments of how the diving profession operates within a country, including its strengths, limitations, risks, and development potential.
+These reports are not travel guides or promotional material.
+They are structured assessments of strengths, limitations, risks, and development potential.

 The 10-Sector Framework

-All Country Reports are structured around a fixed analytical model covering the full diving industry.
-This framework ensures consistency, comparability, and completeness across all reports.
+All Country Reports follow the IADP’s fixed analytical model covering the full 10-sector diving industry framework.
+This ensures consistency, comparability, and completeness across all reports.

 What a Country Report Contains

-Each report follows a structured analytical format, applied across all sectors.
+Each report follows a structured analytical format applied across all sectors, ensuring a complete and cross-functional understanding of the industry.

-Size, structure, segmentation, and general condition of the national diving sector.
+Size, structure, segmentation, and condition of the national diving sector.

 Availability, accessibility, and quality of professional training pathways.

-Safety conditions, logistics, infrastructure gaps, and practical field realities.
+Safety conditions, logistics, infrastructure gaps, and field realities.

-Transport, equipment supply, vessel access, technical support, and operational capacity.
+Transport, equipment supply, vessel access, and operational capacity.

 Medium- to long-term trajectory of the national diving profession.